Warm yourself up with a mug of the best, most Heavenly Hot Chocolate! This recipe makes 2 mugs of creamy chocolatey deliciousness!

 Now I want another mug and there is no one on the corner giving out free hot chocolate.
 So why not make my own?

 Before being an empty nester, I always had the packaged hot chocolate mix in the pantry.
-And well, hey, since those days are gone, why not take it up a notch?!
-Click here to get some wonderful recipes for “adult” hot chocolate!
+And well, hey, since those days are gone, why not take it up a notch with these wonderful recipes for “adult” hot chocolate?!
 Now we're talkin'!